Corporate Governance

 Toyota Industries has four audit & supervisory board members, two of whom are full-time members and two of whom are outside members.

+The four members attend meetings of the Board of Directors and provide their opinions as appropriate.
+The full-time members also attend other important meetings and receive reports on the execution of duties by directors and other responsible persons.
 They work to monitor and provide advice on the management status through on-site audits at the Head Office, major business sites and subsidiaries, thereby contributing to the maintenance and improvement of internal controls.
 They also collaborate appropriately with the accounting auditor and the internal audit department.

-Meetings of the Audit & Supervisory Board are held every month to share information on audits conducted by the full-time members with the outside members and to receive reports from Board members, responsible persons and the accounting auditor.
 At these meetings, the members also discuss and make decisions on important matters, such as audit policies and plans, the audit method used by the accounting auditor and the appropriateness of their audit results.

 Meetings of the Board of Directors and Relevant Committees